ruiqianding/Assignment2/README.md

     font-style: italic; /* Make the text italic */
 }

-# n In "/frontend/src/App.js", change the text in the yellow rectangle to "Click a contact to view associated phone numbers and companies"
+# n.
+In "/frontend/src/App.js", change the text in the yellow rectangle to "Click a contact to view associated phone numbers and companies"
 <img title="48" alt="48" src= 48.png width="600">